videolan/libvlcsharp/README.md

 Please read and follow the [VideoLAN CoC](https://wiki.videolan.org/Code_of_Conduct/) license.

-## License
+## Licenses

-LibVLCSharp is released under the [LGPLv2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)) and is also available under a [commercial license](https://videolabs.io/#contact).
+LibVLCSharp is released under the [LGPLv2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)) and is also available under a [commercial license](https://videolabs.io/solutions/libvlcsharp).

 <br/>
 <div align="center">